 - Perfect anytime of year

 A crust made of pretzels is not only easy but the salty crunchy texture is divine with the light and airy filling.
-However, as it sits the pretzels will absorb the moisture from the filling and you will loose the crunch.
+It’s the same crust I use for a strawberry icebox pie.
+However, as the pie sits the pretzels will absorb the moisture from the filling and you will lose the crunch.
 If you need to make this days in advance, I would suggest freezing it or using a graham cracker crust.

 One thing to plan for, is that this has to refrigerate for several hours to set up before slicing, so give yourself enough time.
 I find it works best if you can make it the night before you plan on serving it.

-The ricotta not only adds a richness to the filling but it gives it has more strength than a typical chiffon pie.
+The ricotta not only adds a richness to the filling but it gives it more strength than a typical chiffon pie.
 When you cut this beautiful pie, the pieces will stay formed.
-The flavors are similar to my lime cheesecake but much lighter.
+The flavors are similar to a lemon chess pie but much lighter.

 What is ricotta cheese